Hall Tree From Reclaimed Barn Wood That Sells for $800

 Bench Seat Construction

 For added functionality, construct the seat as a lift-up lid over a storage compartment.
 Install piano hinges at the back edge and add a simple lip at the front to prevent the lid from sliding when lifted.
 This hidden storage keeps mittens, scarves, and dog leashes organized but accessible.
+Every client I’ve built one for says the storage bench is their favorite feature.

 Upper Assembly and Hooks

 The upper shelf at 60 inches provides convenient storage for hats, bags, and seasonal items.
 Build it from a single wide barn wood board or butted narrower boards, secured to the rails with pocket screws or cleats hidden from view.
+I prefer cleats on reclaimed pieces because pocket screws sometimes blow out in old, inconsistent grain.

 Finishing Reclaimed Wood